BioSciResearch/optimus_bind_sample/CONTRIBUTING.md

 <details>
 <summary><i>Python:</i></summary>

-Python submisson should follow [PEP8 guidlines](https://www.python.org/dev/peps/pep-0008/).
+Python submissions should follow [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/).
 Use a [PEP8 checker](http://pep8online.com/) or sufficient linter to ensure validity.

 *Exception:* comment spacing may be multiple of 2 as it is useful for collapsing section within functions in IDE's.
  <br></details>